winitzki/scall/tutorial/programming_dhall.md

 It is a type error to use `Sort` in Dhall code.

 This important design decision prevents Dhall from having to define an infinite hierarchy of "type universes".
+(This is done in fully dependently-typed languages such as Agda and Idris.
+In those languages, `Type`'s type is denoted by `Type 1`, the type of `Type 1` is `Type 2`, and so on to infinity.
+Dhall denotes `Type 1` by `Kind` and `Type 2` by `Sort`.)

-The result is a type system that has just enough abstraction to support treating types as values, but does not run into the complications with polymorphism over kinds or other type universes.
+The result is a type system that has just enough abstraction to support treating types as values, but does not run into the complications with polymorphism over infinitely many type universes.

-Because of this, Dhall does not support any code that operates on `Kind` values ("kind polymorphism").
+Because of this design, Dhall does not support any code that operates on `Kind` values ("kind polymorphism").
 Very little can be done with Dhall expressions of type `Sort`, such as `Kind` or `Kind → Kind`.
 One can define variables having those values, but that's about it.